Marriage at the Chapel of the Cross can be considered if any of the following conditions exists:

-- The organ may be augmented by other instruments, if desired.
-Such arrangements, including the hiring of other musicians, need to be made by the organist.
+The organ may be augmented by other instruments or the choir, if desired, at additional cost.
+Such arrangements need to be made by the organist.

 Music is not required for a wedding ceremony.

-All wedding flowers are arranged by members of the Altar Guild in the two altar vases.
+All altar flowers are arranged by members of the Altar Guild in the two altar vases.
 An additional arrangement may be placed under the window in the church’s tower room.
 No other stationary flowers or decorations are used.

-- A couple may choose to provide special honorarium wedding flowers for a fee of $75.00 for the chapel and $125.00 for the church.
+A couple may choose to provide special honorarium wedding flowers for a fee of $100 ($125 for non-members) for the chapel and $150 ($175 for non-members) for the church.
 These are coordinated through University Florist.
 This option allows the couple some choice of flower color and includes commemoration of the wedding in the Sunday service bulletin.

-- Couples who require specific flowers may also select flowers from a florist of her choice and at her expense.
+Couples who require specific flowers may also select flowers from a florist of their choice and at their expense.
 In many cases, the florist of choice may be University Florist in Chapel Hill.
 This option also includes commemoration of the wedding in the Sunday service bulletin.